-B. Teaching, learning and assessment methods Teaching and Learning Methodology:
+B. Teaching, learning and assessment methods

 Cognitive skills are promoted in the teaching materials via a range of activities including self-assessment exercises, multi-media tasks and computer-based investigations.
 They are supported by tutor led discussions and activities in face to face tutorials.
-Computer conferencing facilities provide an environment for interaction bringing students, tutors and module team members together for critical discussions and guidance.
-Tutor feedback aids the development of these skills.
+Computer conferencing facilities provide an environment for interaction

-- 4. Describe business concepts and models and apply them to different aspects of business behaviour. - 5.
+- 2. Describe, compare and contrast a variety of IT project management methods and tools, identifying the best choices to apply to specific problems. - 3.
+Explain the various roles, functions and interactions of members of a project management team; - 4.
+Describe business concepts and models and apply them to different aspects of business behaviour. - 5.
 Evaluate business decisions and government business policy.